 Great question!
 All of the music we play has been tested both locally and nationally by thousands of people.
 The amount of times a song is played is determined by its test results.
 We can assure you that we don’t just sit around here and pick songs, it’s actually quite a science.
 Your favorite song may not be the favorite song of the person sitting in the car beside you and vice versa.
 We love feedback concerning the music we play, and we encourage you to vote!
-Sign up for the Listener Advisory Panel by clicking here.
+Sign up for the Play That Song music team by clicking here.
 This is the best way to let us know how we can best serve you – and we want to know!

 How do you pay the bills?